logigearcorp/docs.testarchitect.com/content/user-guide/tests/exporting-and-importing-tests/importing-from-csv-files/importing-test-cases/_index.md

 Describes how you can import test cases from CSV files.

-**Note:** The following rules hold when importing test cases from CSV files into a TestArchitect test module:
+{{<note>}} The following rules hold when importing test cases from CSV files into a TestArchitect test module:

 -   Only a CSV files containing a test case \(not test module\) may be imported into a test module.
 -   The ID of the test case in the CSV file must not already exist in the destination test module prior to importing.